Comprehending Networking

 This is just to emphasize how pointless Networking sites have become not only as a marketing tool but as any kind of peer review, or even honest response to your work.

-Recognize that the Majority of persons who will respond to your work are Trolls who have nothing else to do except insult other people you begin to appreciate reality.
+Recognize that the Majority of persons who will respond to your work are Trolls.
+They have nothing else to do except insult other people.
+When you realize this you begin to appreciate reality.

-Some sites give you the authority to prevent attacks, to remove comments, others appear to exist for encouraging attacks.
+Some sites do give you the authority to prevent attacks, to remove comments, others appear to exist for the purpose of encouraging attacks.

 SEO, Links, Tags, Ads